 You might also hear these referred to as resin or tooth-colored fillings.
 Composite fillings are much more common these days.
 Many dentists do not place any other kind of filling.

 Composites are cured using Blue UV light.
-The light activates chemical components within the resin, which cause the material to harden.
+The light activates chemical components in the resin, causing the material to harden.
 After about five seconds under ultraviolet light, the resin is as hard as it will ever get.

 Technically, you can chew with it right away.
-However, you may not want to due to other factors, which we'll discuss in the next section.
+However, you may not want to do so for other reasons, which we will discuss in the next section.

 Metal filling